roahmlab/kinova_robust_control_docker/README.md

 - Configures environment variables for ROS, Python, and installed libraries.

 ---

+## Acknowlgement

+The Docker file pulls code from the [KINOVA® KORTEX™ API Reference](https://github.com/Kinovarobotics/kortex) developed and maintained by [Kinova Robotics](https://www.kinovarobotics.com/).
+We gratefully acknowledge their work and contribution to the open-source robotics community.

+---

+## Credits

+Sean Rice (Seanrice@umich.edu): Original creater of the docker file.

+Zichang Zhou (zhouzichang1234@gmail.com): Clean up the docker file and the repository.

+[Bohao Zhang](https://cfather.github.io/) (jimzhang@umich.edu): **Current maintainer**.
+Clean up the docker file and the repository.

+---

 ## Rules
 If you have any questions or suggestions, please raise them in [Issues](https://github.com/roahmlab/kinova_robust_control_docker/issues).
 We will get back to you as soon as possible.